valotas/valotas.com/src/articles/better-angularjs-route.md

 ```

 ### implement the lazyRoute module (`$get` function)
-No, let's try to implement our service which is what is returned by the `$get` function.
+Now, let's try to implement our service which is what is returned by the `$get` function.

 First of all the `when` function should delegate again to `$routeProvider`: